RCHG/blog_backup/research/index.md

 ## Overview
 ---

-My research background covers several fields and a broad set of methodologies with a fo- cus on computational skills and statistical methods.
+My research background covers several fields and a broad set of methodologies with a focus on computational skills and statistical methods.
 My initial formation is Physics, with an specialization on Statistical Theoretical Physics.
 In my PhD I investigated in field of Atmospheric Sciences and Remote Sensing, in particular in micro-physics and remote sensing of precipitation, which also involved Applied Statistics.